NeonGeckoCom/neon-docs/docs/neon_os/neon_os_updates.md

 other manual configuration may be removed as part of the update process.
 For most users, this is helpful to clean up incidental changes and restore an installation to a predictable state after updating.
-For users who want to apply customizations that persist updates, here are some guidelines.
+For users who want to apply customizations that persist through updates, here are some guidelines.

 - With the exception of `venv`, the user directory is not modified between updates.
   `venv` is replaced with a clean version as part of an update to ensure package